onfido/onfido-android-sdk/MIGRATION.md

 ## `18.0.0` -> `19.0.0`

 #### Breaking changes
-- Remove `Parcelable` implementation from `MediaCallback` and run it in the same process with the application.
+- Removed `Parcelable` implementation from `MediaCallback` and run it in the same process with the application.
-- Remove `Parcelable` implementation from `OnfidoAnalyticsEventListener` and run it in the same process with the application.
+- Removed `Parcelable` implementation from `OnfidoAnalyticsEventListener` and run it in the same process with the application.
-- Remove `Parcelable` implementation from `TokenExpirationHandler` and run it in the same process with the application.
+- Removed `Parcelable` implementation from `TokenExpirationHandler` and run it in the same process with the application.
+- Deprecated `withNFCReadFeature()` in `OnfidoConfig`, as NFC is now enabled by default.
+Use `disableNFC()` if you want to disable NFC.

 ## `17.0.0` -> `18.0.0`